 Principles of Defense Acquisition Management:

 IDARM offers a two-week “Principles of Defense Acquisition Management” resident course at the U.S. Naval Postgraduate School in Monterey, California bi-annually.
-Upcoming course dates are as follows:
+Scheduled course dates are as follows:

 This course is designed to provide participants with an understanding of the important concepts and challenges associated with defense acquisition and logistics decision making.
 The course provides a theoretical and practical examination of defense acquisition and logistics, combined with practical application of topics discussed during the course.
 Participants will examine the defense acquisition cycle from capabilities based planning through the contract formation stage.
 International best practices are discussed along with the challenges of implementation.